rust-lang/edition-guide/src/rust-2024/static-mut-references.md

 }
 ```

 This example assumes you can put some default value in the static before it is initialized (the const `default` constructor in this example).
-If that is not possible, consider using either [`MaybeUninit`], dynamic trait dispatch (with a dummy type that implements a trait), or some other approach to have a default placeholder.
+If that is not possible, consider using either [`MaybeUninit`], or dynamic trait dispatch (with a dummy type that implements a trait), or some other approach to have a default placeholder.

 [`MaybeUninit`]: ../../core/mem/union.MaybeUninit.html